 On the other hand, condenser mics are great for different reasons.
 Because they have a bigger diaphragm, the recording won’t be as focused but it will have more breathing space.

 Your recording would have more air, space, and natural reverb.
-Condenser mics will capture the room sound better than dynamic mics.
+Condenser mics will capture the room’s sound better than dynamic mics.

 However, condenser mics require phantom power in order for them to work.
-So, make sure your recording device has phantom power before starting using a condenser mic.
+So, make sure your recording device has phantom power before starting to use a condenser mic.
 Audio-Technica AT2035 is a great condenser mic for recording.

 After you choose the recording microphone for the ukulele, it’s time to work on mic placement.
 A good placement for a microphone is critical in a recording.
 The sound quality is heavily dependent on it.

 Different mic placement techniques exist and you can create your own.
 But there are some good mic placement practices for recording acoustic instruments.
 And ukulele recording is very similar to acoustic guitar recording and its mic placement methods.

 When you record a ukulele, the first thing you need to do is to place the microphone in the proper place.
 This will determine the sound quality of the instrument.

 A good practice is to point a microphone diaphragm to the 10th or 12th fret of a ukulele.
 And it should have a small angle.
 About 30° to 45° is a good angle for the microphone.

 This way microphone will capture the most natural sound.
 Because it will be far from the soundhole, you will avoid too much low frequency and also retain mid and high frequencies.